ChathushkaRodrigo/OnlineHelpDesk/README.md

 2nd year OOP project

-#NOTE : "Config.properties" will be added soon
+#NOTE : "Config.properties" and other essential files are added
 #If you are adding your project files create a folder along with the function name and upload please